escapin/ElectionManager/README.md

     Optional: the election has to stay hidden from the ElectionHandler web interface, if any.
 -r
     Optional: the user has to provide part of the verification code which will later be used to verify that her vote has been properly counted.
-This would weaker the assumptions regarding the honesty of the voting booth.
 ```